 Structure: TIA has four RD&E Centres – ‘Horticulture’, ‘Dairy, Grains and Grazing’, ‘Agricultural Systems’, and ‘Food Safety and Innovation’.

-To contribute to the development of prosperous, innovative and sustainable agriculture industries and a healthy bioeconomy, through impact focused education, research, development and extension.
+To contribute to the development of prosperous, innovative and sustainable agriculture industries through impact focused education, research, development and extension.

 Advancing innovations in agriculture and food through research and education.